Algebraic elliptic cohomology and flops II: $SL$-cobordism: The motivic Adams spectral sequence for

 \subsection{Some completions of $\MGL$}

-Let $X$ be any motivic spectrum, we construct a tower $C_{X}$ under $X$ in the following way.
-Let $E$ be any commutative ring spectrum.
-Let $\overline E$ be the homotopy fiber of $\bbS \to E$.
-Hence, we have a triangle
+Letting $X\in \SH(k)$ be a motivic spectrum, we construct a tower $C_{X}$ under $X$ in the following way.
+Let $E\in \SH(k)$ be {a motivic commutative ring spectrum.} Let $\overline E$ be the homotopy fiber of ${\bbS_k} \to E${, giving us the distinguished} triangle

 Let $\overline{E}^{s}$ be $\overline{E}\wedge\cdots\wedge\overline{E}$ ($s$-times).
 Smashing \eqref{eqn:triang_E} with $\overline E^{\wedge s}\wedge X$, we get